 Singer- A. R. Rahman, Javed Ali, Mohit Chauhan and Nizami Brothers

 Lyricist- Irshaad Kamil

 Of all the sufi songs in Bollywood that are sung in group, Kun Faya is the best concerto I ever listened, variation of sur on every antara, strains of different scales after every two-three lines, and the soulful music of A. R. Rahman, all these made this song magnificent.
-Overall, what I observed in this song is that singing has more weightage than the music and it’s really a tough song to sing, but listening it is absolutely spiritual.
+Overall, what I observed in this song was that singing had more weightage than the music and it seemed a tough song to sing, but listening it, is absolutely spiritual.
 The lyrics are quite philosophical.

 7- Mere Dholna Sun/Ami Je Tomar

 Singer- Shreya Ghoshal, M. G. Shreekumar

 This song is sung by my favorite Bengali beauty and great female singer of our times, Shreya Ghoshal.
 There are so many other songs of Shreya Ghoshal that I can count as my favorite, but this song is full of classical beats, and, half of the song is only sargam.
 She and the male singer M. G. Shreekumar just recite for more than three minutes with great tempo and you just want to be lost in it.
 If you watch this song, you can enjoy watching Viddya Balan, another Bengali beauty, doing classical dance and if you just listen it, you will like it the same.

 8- Tu Jo Nahi Hai To Kuchh Bhi Nahi Hai